InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Attachments

-**Property Attachments Settings** can be found in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Attachments**.
+**Property Attachments Settings** can be found in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Attachments**.
 You can either choose to display the property attachment or hide them and the attachments can be in .jpg/.png/.pdf formats.

 ![Property Attachments on Property Detail Page](images/single-property-page/property-attachments.png)